|‘Nero, and the burning of Rome’, by M. de Lipman. Illustration in H. Sienkiewicz, Quo vadis (Philadelphia, 1897).|

 Tacitus is more reliable, and also more cautious.
 He repeats that there was a report of Nero staging a performance of the Sack of Ilion, but he doesn’t go so far as to say it actually happened.
 In addition, Tacitus’ claim that Nero was out of town at the start of the fire is inconsistent with Suetonius’ and Cassius Dio’s claims that he was personally responsible for starting the fire.

 Really what it looks like is that Nero got really, really unlucky in the PR game.
-He was known for performing live concerts; he did compose a Troica (Juvenal Satires 8.221); it may well be that this was remembered after the fire.
-Moreover, Nero used the occasion of the fire to claim an enormous amount of land in the middle of the city for a very large imperial palace.
+He was known for performing live concerts; he did compose a Troica (Juvenal, Satires 8.221); it may well be that this was remembered after the fire.
+Moreover, Nero used the occasion of the fire to reassign a large amount of land in the middle of the city for an imperial palace.
 This made it easy for conspiracy theorists to imagine that he had wanted the fire to happen.

 By choosing facts selectively — rather like the modern accounts I’ve quoted above — it was perfectly possible for enemies to concoct a story where Nero himself started the fire, and where he revelled in the destruction by performing a lyre concert, something that he was already known for.